MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Upgrade-Option-Same-Hardware.md

 A failover cluster is a group of independent computers that work together to increase the availability of applications and services.
 The clustered servers, also called *nodes*, are connected by physical cables and by software.
 If one of the cluster nodes fails, a process called *failover* happens where another node begins to provide service.
 As a result, users experience minimum service disruptions during outages.

-It's important to keep your failover clusters as up to date as possible, particularly when your organization upgrades to a lat3er version of Windows Server.
+It's important to keep your failover clusters as up to date as possible, particularly when your organization upgrades to a later version of Windows Server.
 However, upgrading Windows Server doesn't require upgrading your hardware.
-This article tells you how to upgrade your existing cluster nodes to Windows Server 2016 or Windows Server 2019 without changing your hardware.
+This article tells you how to upgrade your existing cluster nodes without changing your hardware.

 ## Overview